jwillians/opendialup/README.md

 We appreciate your contributions in advance!

-## Quem esta contribuindo?
+## Contributors:

-- **Renâ Augusto**: Contribuiu com testes relacionados à ONT Huawei EG8145V5 e tem desempenhado um papel importante na moderação e organização do servidor do Discord.
+- **Renâ Augusto**: Contributed with tests related to the ONT Huawei EG8145V5 and has played an important role in moderating and organizing the Discord server.

-- **Tayro Borges**: Contribuiu com um número de telefone VoIP DDD 31 e tem realizado testes usando um ATA GrandStream HT813.
+- **Tayro Borges**:  Contributed with a VoIP phone number (area code 31) and has been conducting tests using a GrandStream HT813 ATA.

-- **Rodrigo Cambrussi [@rcambrussi] (https://github.com/rcambrussi)**: Contribuiu com testes relacionados ao uso direto com uma linha convencional.
+- **Rodrigo Cambrussi [@rcambrussi](https://github.com/rcambrussi)**:  Contributed with tests related to direct use with a conventional phone line.

-- **Caio Fernando [@Marmelucos] (https://github.com/Marmelucos)**: Contribuiu com testes relacionados ao ATA PAP2T.
+- **Caio Fernando [@Marmelucos](https://github.com/Marmelucos)**: Contributed with tests related to the PAP2T ATA.

 And many other community members who are collaborating to make the "OpenDialUP" project a success.
 We appreciate everyone for their contributions!